Ib Penick

 Ib Penick (1930–1998), a native of Denmark, was known as "the creative mind behind the resurgence of pop-up children's books in the 1960s and 1970s.
 In his career, Penick designed more than 130 children's books, including Star Wars: a Pop-up Book, which sold more than a million copies.
 Penick related to one reporter, "...there are only about 100 folds and tricks to [his paper engineering] trade.
 It's like playing a piano.
 You have only a certain number of keys, but it's the combinations that make the difference."

 Biography

 In the 1960s Penick joined Waldo Hunt at Graphics International, a firm that created pop-up books, including a series of titles for Random House and other publishers.
-Penick was the "premier paper engineer" for the Random House pop-up titles, and Tor Lokvig was his protege.
+Penick was the "premier paper engineer" for the Random House pop-up titles, with Tor Lokvig as his protege.
 According to Gerald Harrison, a former president of the children's books division at Random House, Penick "was really responsible for creating the whole world we lived in.
 With the advent of the Random House line, a whole industry was created and the very first ones were created by Ib."

 Penick and Hunt later sold Graphics International to Hallmark Cards in 1966.